SiliconLabs/peripheral_examples/series2/emu/em0_dcdc/readme.txt

 board (BRD4270B), this example does not replicate the datasheet test conditions used for current consumption with DCDC.
-Although RFVDD and DVDD are powered by the output of the DCDC, IOVDD0-1 is powered by VMCU on the radio board and IOVDD2 is powered by the V_IOVDD2.
+Although RFVDD and DVDD are powered by the output of the DCDC, IOVDD0-1 is powered by VMCU on the radio board and IOVDD2 is powered by the USB_VREG.
 To measure the 3.6V LDO current, the following extra steps must be taken.
 1. Complete Steps 1 and 2 from the "How to Test" section above.
 2. Select the device in the Debug Adapters pane within the Simplicity Studio